MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-use-the-manufacturing-batch-unit-of-measure.md

 ms.date: 06/25/2021
 ms.author: bholtorf
 ---
-# <a name="work-with-manufacturing-batch-units-of-measure"></a>Work with Manufacturing Batch Units of Measurement
+# Work with Manufacturing Batch Units of Measurement
 If an item is stocked in one unit of measure but produced in another, a production order is created that uses a manufacturing batch unit of measure to calculate the correct quantity of the components during the **Refresh Production Order** batch job.
 An example of a manufacturing batch unit of measure calculation is when a manufactured item is stocked in pieces but produced in tons.

-## <a name="to-create-a-production-bom-using-a-batch-unit-of-measure"></a>To create a production BOM using a batch unit of measure
+## To create a production BOM using a batch unit of measure
 1. The manufacturing batch unit of measure is set up as an alternative unit of measure on the **Item Units of Measurement** page on the item to be produced.
 The batch unit of measure will not replace the base unit of measure on the item.
 2. Create a production BOM for the item set up with the manufacturing batch unit of measure.
 For more information, see [Create Production BOMs](production-how-to-create-production-boms.md).
 3. In the **Unit of Measure Code** field, select the manufacturing batch unit of measure.